eag1ex/simplecachex/readme.md

 * License: `CC BY`

 ### About
-* Simple cache that can be adapted by any application, for server testing or any purpose.
-Cache is being saved in `./cache` dir.
+* Simple Cache that can be adapted by any application, for server testing or any purpose.
+Cache is being saved in __{cacheDir}__ dir, can also be used as file database.

 ##### Methods
 * `instance opts`:
+   - `keepLast:boolean`: will always keep latest file regardless of expiry or autoDeleteLimit
    - `expire:string`: valid format 1h, 20m, 59s (h/m/s)
    - `cacheDir:string`: optional when setting custom cache path, must provide full path, example: `path.join(__dirname, "./mycache")`
    -  `autoDeleteLimit:number`: optional to allow recycle old files first by limit specified, works together with `fileLimit(number)`

+* `expireIn (getter)` : check expire date
 * `getAll()` : Read all available cache before expires
 * `write(fileName, data):void` : Write new cache, with timestamp
 * `update(fileName, data)` : Update/ and return existing cache, in a new file with new timestamp